mizchi/skin.js/README.md

-# Skinny
+# Skin.js

-Skinny is simple and primitive DOM Wrapper, focusing on DOM updating under high FPS environment.
+Skin.js is simple and primitive DOM Wrapper, focusing on DOM updating under high FPS environment.

 Code is too small but it will give you idiomatic style.